Albert-Gamarro/ml-fitness-tracking-barbell-exercises/README.md

 > 🧠 **Learning-by-doing** is the best way to internalize concepts and truly understand the material.

 This approach has helped me:
-- **Deepen my understanding of ML workflows** through real-world application
+- **Deepen my understanding of ML workflows** through real-world application.
+    - Speacially on time-series sensor data for machine learning.
 - **Sharpen my coding and debugging skills** by solving problems as they arise
 - **Stay motivated and engaged** by working on a project that combines something I'm passionate about: fitness and machine learning